 Sambha gompa is in Tukuche village.
 It backs onto the highway with it’s entrance in the high school playing field.
 There are stone steps to climb over the wall from the highway just south of the gompa.
 Push the door, it may just be closed against the wind.
 If it’s locked ask around for the caretaker.
 Note that a lot of the students are from other villages, so better chance asking an adult.

 To reach Chhairo; You can walk from either Tukuche or Marpha.
 In both cases you need to cross a suspension footbridge to the east bank.
 Although associated with Chhairo village, it is nearer to Marpha, nestled amongst the trees next to the more visible Namgyaling / Tserok Tibetan Refugee Camp.

 For more info on getting around see http://wikitravel.org/en/Annapurna.

 Places to Stay

-RWI trips have stayed at Rita’s Guest House south of Marpha and north of the gompa for a number of years.
+RWI trips volunteering on Chhairo Gompa stayed at Rita’s Guest House south of Marpha and north of the gompa for a number of years.
 Rita and her husband Buddhiman, keep a friendly and tidy guesthouse with solar hot water and a rooftop laundry line.